aws-amplify/docs/android/authentication.md

 #### Automated Setup with CLI

-You would now need to [configure your identity providers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-social-idp.html)(Google, Facebook or Login with Amazon) which you would like to use
+You would now need to configure your identity providers(Google, Facebook or Login with Amazon) which you would like to use.

 ##### Setting Up OAuth With Facebook